GouthamV10/CLI-quiz-app/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [ISC License](LICENSE).

 ## Acknowledgements

 - Special thanks to the authors of the npm packages used in this project.

-## Author

-[Your Name]

----

-Replace `<repository-url>` with the actual URL of your Git repository, and update the author section with your name.
-You can also add sections like "Features," "Screenshots," or anything else relevant to your project.